opentensor/developer-docs/docs/bittensor-rel-notes.md

 - Nonce implementation is enhanced against replay attack vulnerability.
 Previously nonces were converted to monotonic numbers.
 In the fixed version a nonce is converted to timestamp and while verifying it a check is made for the version number.
 - Terminal display of subnet hyperparameters is enhanced to human-readable format.
-- A bug existed wherein the IPV4 version was hardcoded.
-This is fixed to first check the version of the IP and then the proper IPV4 and IPV6 addresses are asserted and invalid IP addresses are rejected.

 ### Deprecated